idle-meerkat/sdevwiki-fork/Traffic-Policing.md

 # Policing of Static Traps

 Static packet traps are configured upon Switchdev driver initialization.
-The list of packet traps, their rate limit and TC is defined in the **Default Configuable Profile** table above.
+The list of packet traps, their rate limit and TC is defined in the **Default Configurable Profile** table above.

 You can disable the entire static profile, or select the desired profile during Switchdev driver initialization.
 To select or disable a static trap profile, use the Switchdev kernel module parameter, provided for  the `prestera_sw` driver.
 ```